AllenKon/Seeed_reCamera_Gimbal/README.md

 ### Motor ID Set

-Up to 32 motors can be connected on the same bus (depending on bus load).
-To prevent bus conflicts, each motor must be assigned a unique ID ranging from 1 to 32.

 ![Connect of Devices](https://raw.githubusercontent.com/AllenKon/Seeed_Motor_RS485/main/MS_Motor/Pic/Connect.png)

 ID changes can be made using MS_Motor/LK motor tool V2.35.exe.
 Connect the PC (Windows) to the USB-RS485 module, with A, B, and GND of the USB-RS485 module connected to A, B, and V- of the motor.
-Additionally, connect the positive and negative terminals of a 12V power supply to V+ and V- of the motor to enable parameter changes.
+Connect the positive and negative terminals of a 12V power supply to V+ and V- of the motor to enable parameter changes.
 For further instructions on using LK motor tool V2.35.exe, refer to MS_Motor/Upper_monitor_motor_debuging_instruction.pdf.

-If you need to drive two or more motors, you need to connect them according to the following pictures.
+Only two motors are used in this head, so it is sufficient to set the IDs of the two motors to 01 and 02 respectively.

 ### Motor Command Sent